In this post, you’re going to learn an efficient calisthenics warm-up routine that you can use every day.

 - What a good calisthenics warm-up should include,

-– And when you should use dynamic vs static stretching.
+- When you should use dynamic vs static stretching.

 Let’s get started.